Setting Up DNS for Your Environment

 This topic describes how to set up DNS for your Cloud Foundry environment.

-Your must create several wildcard DNS records to point to your load balancer(s) or router(s).
-Consult the following table.
+You must create several wildcard DNS records to point to your load balancers and routers.
+Consult the table below for details about these wildcard DNS records.

 *.example.com pointing to your router, every application deployed to the